Alopecia and women: causes and treatment

 Managing and reducing stress, whether through meditation, exercise, or therapy, can be useful because chronic stress has been linked to hair loss.

-Avoid tight hairstyles: Tight hairstyles, such cornrows and ponytails, can damage hair and cause hair loss.
+Avoid tight hairstyles: Tight hairstyles, such as cornrows and ponytails, can damage hair and cause hair loss.
 Hair loss can be avoided by wearing your hair looser or down.

 Avoid using hot tools when styling your hair: Using hot tools like hair dryers, flat irons, and curling irons can harm your hair and cause breakage.
 The hair can be protected by using these instruments sparingly and at a lower heat setting.